 Virginia Power’s review of Generator Owner’s specifications shall be construed neither as confirming nor as endorsing the design, nor as any warranty as to fitness, safety, durability or reliability of Generator Owner’s Interconnection Facilities or equipment.
 Virginia Power shall not, by reasons of such review or failure to review, be responsible for strength, details of design, adequacy or capacity of Generator Owner’s Interconnection Facilities or equipment, nor shall Virginia Power’s acceptance be deemed to be an endorsement of any facility or equipment.
 Generator Owner agrees to make changes to its Interconnection Facilities and equipment as may be reasonably required to meet the reasonable changing requirements of Virginia Power.

 Interconnection Facilities and Transmission System Upgrades - Virginia Power shall perform, and Generator Owner shall be responsible for the cost of, all Virginia Power Interconnection Facilities and any Transmission System upgrades required to provide the Interconnection Service.
 The Parties agree that the cost of all Virginia Power Interconnection Facilities and any such Transmission System upgrades shall reflect the tax effects to Virginia Power of Generator Owner’s payment for the Transmission System upgrades.
+[Costs need to be agreed and set forth in a schedule or subject to a cap.]

 7.4 Drawings - Subject to the requirements of Section 10.8, upon completion of any construction or modification to the Generator Owner’s facilities and equipment that may reasonably be expected to affect the Transmission System, but not later than ninety (90) days thereafter, Generator Owner shall issue “as built” drawings to Virginia Power, unless the Parties reasonably agree that such drawings are not necessary.